Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 Major Genres of Tang Dynasty Poetry

-Mainly about magnificent mountains and lakes, picturesque towns, tranquil night views with radiant moonlight and starry sky, the peaceful and relaxing life of hermits, and so on.
+Mainly about magnificent mountains and lakes, picturesque towns, tranquil night views with radiant moonlight and starry sky, hermits' peaceful and relaxing life, and so on.

 春水碧于天，画船听雨眠。Wei Zhuang (about 836 — 910)